acidlemon/mirage-ecs/README.md

 mirage link works as below.
 - Launch API launches multiple tasks that have the same subdomain.
+  - `/api/launch` accepts multiple `taskdef` parameters for each tasks.
 - mirage-ecs puts to DNS name of these tasks into Route53 hosted zone.
   -  e.g. `{container-name}.{subdomain}.{hosted-zone} A {tasks IP address}`